3-24/ctf-solves/README.md

 # ctf-write-up
-Collection of write-ups of CTF challenges.
+Collection of solutions of CTF challenges.